jamieRollison/musaic/README.md

+# CS467 Design 3 Implementation - Musaic
+Project Members:
+- Anami Patel
+- Jamie Rollison
+- Melanie Seay
+- Upanshu Parekh

+To run, open `musaic-psi.vercel.app` in a web browser and login with your Spotify account!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.